Charlatan (2020 film)

 Charlatan (Šarlatán) is a 2020 biographical historical drama film directed by Agnieszka Holland and written by Marek Epstein, loosely based on the healer Jan Mikolášek (1889–1973), who cured hundreds of people using plant-based remedies.
 It was selected as the Czech entry for the Best International Feature Film at the 93rd Academy Awards making the February shortlist.
 It won five awards including Best Film at the 2021 Czech Lion Awards.

 Plot

 The life of Jan Mikolášek, a well-known and successful Czech healer, who diagnosed and healed people using his intuition and his familiarity with plants.
-Despite being mostly plant-based, his remedies and prescriptions included lifestyle and dietary changes.
-He healed not only poor people from the villages but also many well-known people, including the Czechoslovak President, Antonín Zápotocký.
-Mikolášek's diagnostic methods and notorious healing got the attention of Czechoslovakia's government.
+He offered remedies and prescriptions which included lifestyle and dietary changes.
+He healed people from the villages but also many well-known people, including the Czechoslovak President, Antonín Zápotocký.
+Mikolášek's diagnostic methods and healing piqued the attention of Czechoslovakia's government.
 He was finally arrested after strychnine was found in the bodies of two men he had treated.

 In real life, Jan Mikolášek was tried and convicted in 1959 of tax and other offenses, but not for murder by strychnine poisoning, was released in 1963, and died in 1973.